Topic Summary

 PSHE and MUSIC

-In Music, the children will develop their knowledge of pitch, rhythm, tempo and beat.
-They will explore composition and improvisation on the drums using Stone Age cave paintings as a stimulus.
+In Music, the children will develop their knowledge of pitch, rhythm, tempo and beat through the theme of Latin Dance music.

 Design Technology

-The children will focus on their structure skills to design, make and evaluate a Neolithic house.
-They will identify suitable materials to select and used for a house, considering weight, compression and tension.
+The children will focus on their structure skills to design, make and evaluate a Tudor house.
+They will identify suitable materials to be selected and used for a house, considering weight, compression and tension.
 We will then use a wide range of tools and equipment to perform tasks such as cutting, shaping, joining and finishing.

 Computing